lepidus/epubViewer/README.md

 A plugin to viewing embedded EPUBs in [Open Journal Systems](https://github.com/pkp/ojs) and [Open Monograph Press](https://github.com/pkp/omp) using [Bibi Epub Reader](https://github.com/satorumurmur/bibi).

 ## License
 This plugin is licensed under the GNU General Public License v3.
-See those files COPYING for the complete terms of this license.
+See the file LICENSE for the complete terms of this license.

 Includes Bibi Epub Reader which has an [MIT open source license and other dependencies](https://github.com/satorumurmur/bibi#license).